espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Time Skip.md

 # Time Skip
 ![[systems-pf2e-icons-spells-time-skip.webp|150]]

 You manipulate time around your ally, pushing them forward a few moments in time.
-The target is [[Quickened]] on its next turn and can use the action only to Step, Stride, or Strike.
+The target is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Quickened]] on its next turn and can use the action only to Step, Stride, or Strike.

 * * *